CDAGaming/CraftPresence-Wow-Edition/README.md

 - &MOTD& - The Current Server MOTD (Message of The Day)
 - &ICON& - The Default Server Icon Name
 - &PLAYERS& - The Current Player Count `(10 / 100 Players)`
+- &IGN& - Your Minecraft Username

+#### SinglePlayer Placeholders
+- &IGN& - Your Minecraft Username

 #### GUI Placeholders
 - &GUI& - The Current GUI Name (Supports GUIContainers and GUIScreens)